W427697/Discord-/docs/api/csf.md

 <Callout variant="info" icon="💡">

-If you are writing stories in the older `storiesOf()` syntax, it was removed in Storybook 8.0 and is no longer maintained.
+If you have stories written in the older `storiesOf()` syntax, it was removed in Storybook 8.0 and is no longer maintained.
 We recommend migrating your stories to CSF.
 See the [migration guide](../migration-guide.md#storiesof-to-csf) for more information.

 </Callout>